Seungki99/1800_202230_BBY24/README.md

 ## General Info
 This browser based web application to ...
+* Hi my name is Tomasz, I am excited for this project because it will be my first project
 ## Technologies
 Technologies used for this project:
 * HTML, CSS